lurebgi/chicken-T2T/README.md

 Please download with this [link] (Dropbox) or [this] (微云)

 ## Centromere coordinators
 Please find the file cenpa.range.all in [centromere].
 The coordinators are based on GCA_024206055.1.
 The centromeric regions are defined by the CENP-A ChIP-seq data, such as SRA DRR018430.
+For the sex chromosomes:
+chrW: 7030000 to 7080000
+chrZ: 44130000 to 44170000